 You will notice that we don’t call our classes hatha or vinyasa or ashtanga or power or any mashup of the foregoing.
 For a beginning student, these terms are often confusing and not terribly descriptive. (“Hmmm, do I want to take hatha vinyasa flow or gently flowing vinyasa or vinyasa hatha mix?”)
 We also don’t like Level 1, 2 and 3.
 That’s too judgy, in our opinion.
 The following descriptions are hopefully useful to you.
 Give us a call any time if you have questions about a class.
-T(w)eens ages ten and older are welcome to attend any class with a parent.
+T(w)eens ages thirteen and older are welcome to attend any class with a parent.

 The human body contains more than 600 muscles.
 Learn to release every single one of them in this deeply relaxing class.
 Lights will be dimmed.
 Props will be abundantly used to support your body as you sink into the bolster, blanket or floor, completely letting go of all the tension you store.
 So ask yourself—what part of your body needs some serious tension relief?

 Let’s face it.
 A lot of you guys are as flexible as a sheet of plywood.
 But there is hope for you.
 You may never be able to touch your forehead to your shins, but this class will absolutely help you loosen a stiff back or tight hamstrings, and strengthen all the tiny intrinsic muscles of your body that you are unaware of 98% of the time.
 Athletes from many sports use yoga as a cross-training tool – think Lebron, Jake Arrieta, the entire Seattle Seahawks roster, and others.
 But even if most of your game playing is done on an Xbox, Stiff Guy Yoga will help you.